Investigations

 Investigation and Accountability

 Here are four parts of a multi-stage investigation, undertaken with WABC Eyewitness News, into labor injustices affecting undocumented restaurant workers.
 Each piece was part of a nine-month investigation into wage theft and other labor abuses in the restaurant industry.
-Multi-source reporting and court-document analysis spurred New York State Department of Labor enforcement action and helped secure a $375,000 settlement for eight workers.
+Multi-source reporting and court document analysis spurred the New York State Department of Labor to act, helping to secure a $375,000 settlement for eight workers.

 Supporting Documents